astra1dev/HitmanProfileEditor/README.md

 - Profile Level and XP
 - Freelancer Money (Merces)
 - Freelancer Prestige
+- Unlock All Freelancer Tools (the ones in boxes in safehouse, e.g. lockpick or explosive duck)
+- Unlock All Freelancer Weapons

 Additionally, the JSON file can be formatted to make it easier to read if you open it manually.